elixirschool/elixirschool/posts/2022-07-12-components-with-dynamic-attributes.md

   <div class="column bg-yellow">

  ```
-What exactly I’m I trying to say?
-Lets create an application akin to Kanban.
-I want us to create an application that can help users plan their weekly tasks.
+I'll show you exactly how to build the re-usable component we need in an example application akin to Kanban that can help users plan their weekly tasks.

 ![board plan](/images/board-plan.png)